 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The REIT's exposure to the risk of changes in market interest rates relates to the long-term debt obligations with floating interest rates related to leases and mortgage loans.
-The interest rate risk is mitigated by the REIT's strategy of using derivative financial instruments on mortgage loans and on the lease liabilities.
-As at December 31, 2023, after taking into consideration the effect of the interest rate swap (25%) and the interest rate cap (2%), as well as fixed interest rates (45%), 72% of the REIT's IP portfolio long-term debt obligation has no exposure to interest rate risk (70% for the Total Portfolio).
+As at March 31, 2024, after taking into consideration the effect of the interest rate cap (2%), as well as fixed interest rates (26%), 28% of the REIT's IP portfolio long-term debt obligation has no exposure to interest rate risk (28% for the Total Portfolio as well).
+Floating rate debts are mostly on assets included in the recycling plan or with short-term financing maturities.